A. The play in relation to the troubadour alba.

 Hence Juliet's reference to the nightingale: they are still in the time of love.
 Romeo responds, more realistically:

 Rom.
-It was the lark, the herald of the morn,
+It was the lark, the herald of the morn,and he points to other evidence:

 no nightingale;...
 (III.v.6-7)